Airtnp/ACppLib/Readme.md

 This is a Cpp library full of super naive wheels and **collected** wheels (see ref).

 Because it's so naive, no comments and documentation supported.
+And its code-style is much messy.

-No common namespace, because loosely connected
+No common namespace, because it's loosely connected

 ## Wheel List (super naive, all incomplete)
 * sn_Alg: some algorithms